JeremyDeveloper/stegopy/README.md

 ## ✅ Features

 - 🖼️ Image Steganography
+  - Hide text or images inside other images
   - RGB LSB embedding (actually easy to reason about)
   - R/G/B channel-only mode, if you're picky
   - Alpha channel encoding — the closest you’ll get to invisible